meiqua/6DPose/linemodLevelup/readme.md

 because use 16 sse may be slower than 8 sse
 DONE

-Detector: areas nxn params
+Detector: n clusters params
 assign area to feature and hist area info(how many feats in one area) to templ in cropTemplates
+no need for hist, hist when matching
-area pyrDown
+area pyrDown: clsuter after pyrDown
 similarity_64 & similarity: add to different dst(dst become a vec now) according to featrue area
 active specific area by the thresh of simi.
 class Match: pass active areas to it.
 func match: add a min num of active part param

+!!!!!! num_feat and clusters /4 when pyrDown, may cause problems?
+well, back to /2, /4 or /2, it's a question.